 "He didn't kill Dudley when the opportunity arose.
 He maimed his little sister instead of killing her.
 He helped you survive your torture, in fact I know it had drained his life, because James, Dumbledore and Grindelwald had been worried he would not survive it.
-And Harry must have known he could've died when he helped you."
+Harry must have known he could've died helping you."

 "Yes… whatever happens within your connection is manifested, like his hands becoming burnt."

 Harry remembered that.
 He originally thought it had been the love of his mother's sacrifice protecting him, but his Mirror said it was because he was invading his mind without the proper steps of doing so.
 Harry peered beneath his pyjama top and saw a blossoming black bruise appearing over his heart.